rfo909/CFT/README.md

 		x.greet
 		# Returns "Dear Santa Claus"
 	/test

 ```

 The Greet function returns an object, with a lambda inside, that we call in the test function.

+Notice the special naming of class functions: "/class Greet".

 ## No global state